bahrus/be-importing/README.md

 What this does:

 1. If customElements.get('my-declarative-component') is undefined, it will fetch the HTML.
 Otherwise, full stop.
+2. If value matches link id, get the href from the link tag.
+Otherwise, prepend with https://cdn.jsDelivr.net (or whatever is fastest), unless starts with a .
-2. Searches for a template with attribute shadowroot=open, and if it finds it, sets the shadowRoot
+3. Once url is determind, fetch it.
+User DOM Parser (without the includeShadowRoots flag?).
+Search for a template with attribute shadowroot=open, and if it finds it, sets the shadowRoot
 3. Strips the outer tag if it is my-declarative-component.
       1. Copies the attributes of the outer tag to the target.